syrian2012/post-install_booster/README.md

 ## Overview
 The Linux Post-Installation Booster script simplifies and accelerates the setup of a new Linux installation.
 It automates the installation of essential packages, system configurations, and offers customizable options to tailor your environment to your needs.

-## Important Note
-This script currently works only for Debian-based distributions and has been tested specifically on Debian 12.
-Support for other Linux distribution families will be added soon.

 ## Features
-System Update & Upgrade: Keeps your system packages up-to-date.
+System Update: Keeps your system packages up-to-date.
 Basic Tools Installation: Installs a set of essential utilities and tools.
 Customizable Package Selection: Allows users to choose from a list of software and services to install.
 Service Configuration: Configures and enables services such as SSH, Fail2Ban, MongoDB, and more.